 WordPress is constantly changing to adapt its security and browser compatibility.
 Your website should be updated as often as possible to ensure its safety, improve its functionality, and maintain a competitive edge.

-Why Should You Upgrade?
+Why Should You Update Your WordPress Website?

-Problems with upgrading WordPress
+Problems With Updating WordPress

-How to Upgrade a WordPress Installation
+How to Update a WordPress Website

 If you are not comfortable with these, you should have your web developer do your updates.
 If something goes wrong with the upgrade, you will need to be able to immediately fix the problem or restore an earlier version of your website.
 If your website gets a significant amount of traffic, you may want to wait until after business hours, or even a weekend before starting an upgrade.

-The Upgrade Process
+The Update Process